 But there appeared a flaw in their logic surrounding the notion of egalité.
 The most famous philosophes were male, and although they agitated loudly for equality, they meant as it applied to them.
-They were hostile to the idea of women’s rights.
+Many were hostile to the idea of women’s rights.
 They argued that women lacked the power of reason and should be defined only as mothers and wives.
 When the French Revolution broke out in 1789, followers of the philosophes published The Declaration of the Rights of Man and Citizen, which argued for male rights to liberty, equality, and brotherhood, but excluded any mention of women and men of color.

 In protest, Olympe published The Declaration of the Rights of Woman and the Female Citizen.
 "Woman are born free and remain equal to man in rights,” she declared in the document, arguing that women possess the same powers of reason and should therefore be granted the same natural rights as men.
 The Rights of Woman infuriated male revolutionaries.
 Many believed that Olympe was conspiring to start a female insurrection.